 3.1 External Interface Requirements

 The application runs inside a browser.
-It should work with any browser but has only tested it in safari so far.
+It should work with any browser but has only been tested it in Safari and Google Chrome so far.

 3.2 Functional Requirements

-adding/deleting/editing/viewing orders with the specified attributes (from, to, until, type of animal, number of animals, timeframe, start time, time estimation, driver, vehicle, etc.) (only the boss)
+Adding/deleting/editing/viewing orders with the specified attributes (from, to, until, timeframe, type of animal, number of animals, time estimation, start time, driver, vehicle, status, status message) (only admin)

 Viewing orders and changing their status.
-This can be done by drivers.
+This can be done by drivers and the admin.

-Viewing drivers/users (just the boss)
+Viewing drivers/users (just the admin)

-Viewing vehicles, adding vehicle types and adding/removing single trucks (only the logistician)
+Viewing vehicles, adding vehicle types and adding/removing single vehicle (only the admin)

 Version 2: multiple trucks may be added to an order